Ministry of Agriculture (France)

 The regional directorates for food, agriculture and forests (DRAAFs) oversee the implementation of policies for agriculture, food (particularly health safety), aquaculture and forests.
 Their missions cover the content and organisation of agricultural education.
 They contribute to employment policy in the fields of farming, agri-food, forestry and freshwater aquaculture.

 Ministers

-The Minister of Agriculture, Food, Fishing and Rural Affairs is a cabinet member in the Government of France.
+The minister of agriculture is a cabinet member in the Government of France.